-The witnesses all thought they knew what they had seen, but both the out-of-focus perfect psionic impressions and long experience told Mhuoomphies otherwise.
+The witnesses all thought they knew what they had seen, but both the perfect psionic impressions of their true recollection and long experience told Mhuoomphies otherwise.
 Creatures thought their memories were perfect images, ingrained forever like stone carvings.
 But the mind of a sentient didn’t work that way.
-Emotions, distractions, preconceived notions, and bigotry flavored every thing every thinking creature remembered.
-In the flumph’s experience, many evils could be traced to different memories of the same events.
+Emotions, distractions, preconceived notions, and bigotry flavored everything any thinking creature remembered.
+In the flumph’s experience, many evils could be traced to different creatures having different memories of the same events.

 That memory was alone in that detail, but it was otherwise so crisp.
-And it made Mhouoomphies port outages nozzle whistle a low, sad sound.
-He has never hoped so strongly for a witness to be unreliable.
+And it made Mhuoomphies port outage nozzle whistle a low, sad sound.
+He had never hoped so strongly for a witness to be unreliable.

 When an aberrant race died, none of the breathing Lamplighters took it seriously.
 Aboleth crime lords and cloaked gangs had eroded any goodwill bipedal vertebrates felt for all his kind.
 And even those who wanted to care had too many other crimes on their plate.
-Only Mhuoomphies had the time, and only he was trusted by anyone in the Aberrant communities.
+Only Mhuoomphies had the time to investigate such crimes, and only he was trusted by anyone in the Aberrant communities.

 And with iron-eaters on strike, and the dark naga pressing for full voting rights, this needed to get handled fast.
 Even the Metalhearts might decide…